Protecting Your Driver’s License From Suspension Is Critical

 Were you arrested for DWI?
 There are steps you must take immediately to make sure that you have every opportunity to avoid driver’s license suspension and criminal penalties.

 It is best to work with an experienced drunk driving defense lawyer to protect your rights.
 Sylvia A. Cavazos is a former prosecutor who knows how the state pursues DWI and license suspensions.
-She will use her unique knowledge and experience to help you maintain or restore your driving privileges.
 Call her office in San Antonio at 210-468-1130 for a free consultation.

 You Must Act Quickly to Fight License Suspension